Houdini 19.5 Nodes TOP nodes

 Depending on the settings, a feedback loop block can also run multiple serial loops in parallel.

-For example, imagine an RBD simulation where a jar is being filled with marbles, one handful at a time.
+For example, you perform an RBD simulation where a jar is being filled with marbles, one handful at a time.
 The entire process could be run as a single simulation, however marbles at the bottom of the jar might become unstable and the numbered of simulated objects would keep growing.
 One way to manage this is to run the RBD simulation for the first handful of marbles and use its results as a static object in the second simulation.
 The result of the second sim and first sim combined would be static objects in the third sim, and so on.
 You can do this in TOPs using a feedback loop with a ROP Geometry in the loop block.

-• You should color the start and end nodes of a block the same to make their relationship clear.
+You should color the start and end nodes of a block the same to make their relationship clear.
 The default nodes put down by the For-Loop tool are colored orange, but you can change the node colors.
-This is especially useful to distinguish nested loops.
+This is useful to distinguish nested loops.

 The border around the block takes on the color of the end node.